-The MaxiMiseR project aims to address these gaps and help Member States fulfill their commitments by developing meaningful LCDS, optimising the potential of the EU MMR, and identifying options for funding for decarbonisation to support the EU’s transition to a low carbon society.
-MaxiMiseR will reach these objectives through analysing the state of play of Europe’s Low Carbon Development Strategies, and on the current use of ETS auctioning revenues, sharing knowledge and best practice.
+The MaxiMiseR project aimed to address these gaps and help Member States fulfill their commitments by developing meaningful LCDS, optimising the potential of the EU MMR, and identifying options for funding for decarbonisation to support the EU’s transition to a low carbon society.
+MaxiMiseR was reaching these objectives through analysing the state of play of Europe’s Low Carbon Development Strategies, and on the current use of ETS auctioning revenues, sharing knowledge and best practice.

-By strengthening processes around and content of EU Member State Low Carbon Development Strategies (LCDS), as well as looking into funding for decarbonisation, this project will enhance the capacity of the European institutions and Governments to improve their development and implementation of strategies.
+By strengthening processes around and content of EU Member State Low Carbon Development Strategies (LCDS), as well as looking into funding for decarbonisation, this project was enhancing the capacity of the European institutions and Governments to improve their development and implementation of strategies.

-The two and a half year project is being delivered by the WWF European Policy Office and has been funded through two grants - from the EU LIFE Programme for the Environment and MAVA Foundations respectively.
-It began in January 2016 and will end in June 2018.
+The two and a half year project was being delivered by the WWF European Policy Office and has been funded through two grants - from the EU LIFE Programme for the Environment and MAVA Foundations respectively.
+It began in January 2016 and ended in June 2018.